 look forward to reviewing your idea in writing, first.
+When submitting your proposal, please feel free to also submit video of your programming.
 During the assessment

 process, when staff are reviewing the proposal and any supplementary material

-that is provided, a meeting may be called to discuss the proposed
+that is provided, a meeting might be called to discuss the proposed

 We aim to provide a response within a semester.
 It could take longer to reach an agreement, if a proposal is accepted.
 The length of time in assessment depends on the scope or complexity of the initiative being proposed, and if the programming is addressing an identified educational need prioritized by the TDSB.